Tuesday - Thursday 4:30-8:00pm

 All of the Naughtons’ eight children and many of their 19 grandchildren have worked at the restaurant at various times.
 Since Mike passed away in 2006, Peggy has run the place with help from her daughters Mary Naughton and Peggy O'Callaghan (RIP), and granddaughters.
 The Johnson House’s many amenities include an open-hearth grill, a fireplace, a baby grand piano (with live music by Sue on weekends), and three private party rooms.
 The menu mainstays include steak, chicken, chops, and seafood, along with many other unique favorites such as Chateaubriand and Steak Stilton.

 We serve high-quality steaks and chops that are fresh-cut daily and cooked on an open-hearth grill along with seafood and many other options.
 We aim for your complete satisfaction and strive to make your dinner as enjoyable as possible with our consistently high-quality food and service.

 Having a party, banquet, or reception?
-We have three party rooms that can accommodate private parties from 10 to 100 people.
-Banquet and Buffet menus are available upon request.
+We have three party rooms that can accommodate private parties of 30 to 70 people.
+Buffet menus are available upon request.

 For details and to reserve a room for your next event, call 585-293-1111.